17 Best Flies For Ohio Steelhead: Proven Guide Flies

 Zonker type patterns can be very effective on steelhead in all of the Erie tributaries, or anywhere around the great lakes region.

-Zonkers are streamer flies characterized by a fur strip and a shiny body with prominent eyes.
+Zonkers are streamer flies with a fur strip and a shiny body and rabbit fur strip tails which gives this fly fash and action ion the water.

-Drag the zonker flies across the current in front of some steelhead trout and watch them trigger elbow-jarring steelhead strikes.
-Zonkers are a “go-to” streamer for anglers looking for a highly productive steelhead trout fly
+Swing zonker flies across the current in front of some steelhead trout and watch them trigger elbow-jarring steelhead strikes or nymph them.
+Zonkers are a “go-to” streamer for Ohio anglers looking for a highly productive steelhead fly.

 Sculpzilla